-The expected loss rates are based on the payment profiles of sales over a period of 36 months before 31 March 2019 and the corresponding historical credit losses experienced within this period.
+The expected loss rates are based on the payment profiles of sales over a period of 36 months before 31 March 2020 and the corresponding historical credit losses experienced within this period.
 The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.
-The Company has identified the GDP and the unemployment rate of the countries in which it sells its goods and services to be the most relevant factors, and accordingly adjusts the historical loss rates based on expected changes in these factors.
+The Company has identified the GDP growth rate and Consumer Price Index (CPI), including the unemployment rate of the countries in which it sells its goods and services to be the most relevant factors, and accordingly adjusts the historical loss rates based on expected changes in these factors.

-i) Impairment of non-financial assets
+5.7.4 Impairment of non-financial assets